calculuswhiz/caighdean-bearla/README.md

 ## Contributing

-Please create a branch and submit a pull request to make changes.
+Please create a branch and submit a pull request to make changes, or a new [issue](https://github.com/calculuswhiz/caighdean-bearla/issues).
+Just make sure it's easy to extract text from.

 - Translations are stored in **translation**.
 - UI components are found in **src/Components/**.
 - Chapter layouts are stored in **src/Components/Chapters**.

+### Roadmap

+See the [project page](https://github.com/users/calculuswhiz/projects/2/views/1) for the roadmap.
+The general workflow is:

+- Index
+- Layout
+- Translate

 ### Testing your changes